-‘WWE Fastlane’ 2017 Results: Goldberg Vs. Kevin Owens Gets Panned By The Fans
+WWE ‘Fastlane’ 2017 Results: Goldberg Vs. Kevin Owens Gets Panned By The Fans

 Still, this was nothing surprising for those who had listened to Wrestling Observer Radio about a month ago, as hosts Dave Meltzer and Bryan Alvarez both speculated (h/t SportsKeeda) that Goldberg vs. Owens may turn out to be similar in length to the 86-second Goldberg win over Lesnar at Survivor Series 2016.
 As it turned out, it was even quicker, and many weren’t happy about it.

 Writing for Bleacher Report, Erik Beaston reacted to Bill Goldberg’s win over Kevin Owens at Fastlane 2017, giving the extremely quick match a satisfactory C- mark.
-He was most impressed with the underlying Chris Jericho vs. Owens feud that continued when Jericho distracted Owens with his surprise appearance, but was quite critical about the extremely short duration of the match.
+He was most impressed with the underlying Chris Jericho vs. Owens feud that continued when Jericho distracted Owens with his surprise appearance but was quite critical about the extremely short duration of the match.
 According to Beaston, the fact that Goldberg has been placed in very quick matches since his late-2016 comeback could cause him to wear out his WWE welcome.

 “At some point, the WWE Universe will come to the realization that Goldberg cannot hang with today’s Superstars, thus necessitating the short matches, and it will turn on him.”